 I can’t tell you how often I’ve thought of that day and wished I hadn’t said that to him.

-Randy left the snack-bar and headed home.
-When he stepped off a jeepney, an elongated jeep used as public transportation, three members of the New People’s Army (NPA), the armed wing of the Communist Party of the Philippines, approached him from behind and shot him in the head.
+Randy left the snack bar and headed home.
+When he stepped off a jeepney, an elongated jeep used as public transportation, three members of the New People’s Army (NPA), the armed wing of the Communist Party of the Philippines, approached Randy from behind and shot him in the head.
+Randy was unarmed.
 The three cowards then continued to shoot him as a lay on the ground dead.

 Randy wasn’t the only one killed that afternoon.
 A retired American and an airman were also assassinated that same day.
 I didn’t know them, but I did know Randy.
 I also know he didn’t deserve what happened to him.
 He was a really nice guy with a good heart.